Creating a Career Path for Technicians in Heavy-Duty Repair Shops

 4. Service Manager - customer-facing, scheduling, KPI accountability.

-Each rung should have clear criteria: years of experience, required certifications, performance benchmarks, and leadership expectations.
+Each rung should haveclear criteria: years of experience, required certifications, performance benchmarks, and leadership expectations.

 The Career "Lattice"